 Try my all-natural approach to treating common food allergies and food intolerances

 A key part of relieving the symptoms of common food allergies or food intolerances is identifying the foods responsible for the distress.
 That’s why I always recommend trying an elimination diet in the early stages of treatment.
-(See my tip below entitled "Find Your Food Triggers" for directions on how to follow an elimination diet.)
+(See "Find Your Food Triggers" below for directions on how to follow an elimination diet.)
 In addition, I suggest the following all-natural tips to improve the function of your digestive system, which can effectively alleviate the most common symptoms of minor food allergies and food intolerances.